PaddlePaddle/Paddle/doc/design/cluster_train/master_server.md

 ## Task Queue

 As mentioned in [distributed training design doc](./README.md), a *task* is a data shard that the master server assigns to the trainer process to train on.
-A task consists of one or multiple *blocks* from one or multiple files.
+A task consists of one or multiple *chunks* from one or multiple files.
 The master server maintains *task queues* to track the training progress.

 ### Task Queue Creation